Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Multi-Cell Scenario

 \subsubsection{Frequency Reuse}

 A typical way to reduce interference in wireless networks is to control the number of interfering BSs.
-In OFDMA based systems like the Long Term Evolution (LTE), it is possible to configure several different frequency patterns \cite{LTE_HolmaToskala}.
+In OFDMA based systems such as Long Term Evolution (LTE), it is possible to configure several different frequency patterns \cite{LTE_HolmaToskala}.
 A simple frequency reuse pattern is studied here by introducing a factor $f_r \geq 1$ for the number of BSs that can use the same frequency for transmission.
 Specifically, each cell can allocate a set of frequency channels that correspond to a total bandwidth $W/f_r$.
 In the case of a PPP, this procedure is described by the PPP thinning property that leads to a new PPP with intensity $\lambda_\text{B}/f_r$.
-Thus, by replacing the intensity of the interfering BSs in \eqref{eq:PcR_Final} and adjusting the available BS bandwidth, \eqref{eq:Ydistr} becomes:
+Thus, by replacing the intensity of the interfering BSs and adjusting the available BS bandwidth, \eqref{eq:J1GeneralFading} remains the same while \eqref{eq:J2GeneralFading} becomes

 and the second constraint of $(P_{\ref{pr:multicell}})$ is now $\sum\limits_{k \in \mathcal{K}}W_K=W/f_r$.